sheilateozy/supplychain-cost-forecaster/README.md

 <h1> Forecasting supply chain costs<br>Time-series modelling using ARIMA: < 0.1% MAPE </h1>
 I spent a semester working as a Student Data Scientist at Apple.
-<br>This is the project that I worked on, which resulted in cost savings of $20 million yearly.
+<br><br>This is the project that I worked on, which resulted in cost savings of $20 million yearly.
 <li> Designed desktop application that uses ARIMA models to detect cost errors.
 <li> Created interactive Tableau dashboards depicting costs across components and time.